TX Network: History

 Tokyo Channel 12 almost went into bankruptcy in 1968.
 At the time, a television production company was established, with two companies, business newspaper Nihon Keizai Shimbun and the Mainichi Broadcasting System having a central role in the investment.
 At this time, MBS was affiliated to NET TV (now TV Asahi), which carried out a "key station declaration" at the request of Nikkei, in the form of cross-networking with Tokyo Channel 12 and NET, in October 1969.
 Both channels either signed a network, or launched a co-production program, by, for example, each other to supply the programs from both stations, to strengthen the relationship.
 However, the relationship involving MBS and Tokyo Channel 12 disappeared on March 31, 1975, when MBS and ABC swapped their affiliations.
 Tokyo Channel 12 became an independent channel and remained that way until the start of the 80s.

 Then, on March 1, 1982, TV Osaka (TVO) became the first affiliate stations of what came to be TV Tokyo's network of stations.
 The new network was named Mega TON Network.
 Although "Mega TON" initially stood for "Megalopolis Tokyo-Osaka Network", the "N" also meant Nagoya, where a third station was planned.
 TV Aichi (TVA) began broadcasting on September 1, 1983.
 Also, the "Megalopolis Song Festival" was once broadcast featuring the name of the network.

 On October 1, 1985, a fourth station covering Okayama and Kagawa (the Setouchi quasi-Wide Area), named TV Setouchi (TSC), started broadcasting.
-However, the name Mega TON Network continued to be used, as it also meant "T" for Takamatsu and "O" for Okayama.
+However, the name Mega TON Network continued to be used, as it also meant "T" for Takamatsu and "O" for Okayama, after their respective capitals.

-Because of the expansion, the network changed names on April 1, 1989 to TXN Network (TXN).
+Because of the expansion, the network changed names on April 1, 1989, to TXN Network (TXN).
 The catchphrase at the time was "Can you feel your hot heartbeat?".
 In connection with the changes, the name "TV Tokyo Network" was also used in magazines at the time, but "TXN Network" was also used in TV commercials.
 At the same time as the birth of the new network, the popular name "TX" was officially established as an abbreviation (derived from TV Tokyo's call sign JOTX-TV).
 At the same time, TV Tokyo gained the TX abbreviation from the station's calls.
 Television Hokkaido in Hokkaido and TVQ Kyushu Broadcasting in Fukuoka began broadcasting in 1989 and 1991, respectively.
 The network gained their current shape of six stations.

-TV Tokyo has and always been by far the largest station in the TXN network and one of the major Tokyo television stations.
-As such, like the Tokyo television stations themselves and its (former) Canadian counterpart Télé-Métropole (now Groupe TVA), TV Tokyo dominates the network via parent company Nikkei's ownership of shares outstanding in every member station.

-TXN stations
+List of stations

+Stations are listed mostly in Japanese order of prefectures which is mirrored in ISO 3166-2:JP, with exceptions for the Kantō region, Aichi-Gifu-Mie, Kansai region (except Mie) and Okayama-Kagawa, which form single wide broadcasting markets respectively.

+Areas without a TXN station

+There is no affiliate in the Tohoku, mostly of Chubu and Kansai, mostly of Shikoku and Chugoku, mostly in Kyushu and Okinawa regions.
+In prefectures without a TXN station, a selection of TV Tokyo programs are syndicated to other stations in the prefecture.